checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 > **Note:** When running tests from the editor page, video files are always available for download and preview,
 > regardless of whether the check is passing or failing.
 For scheduled check runs videos are only preserved when the check failed.

+## Overhead issue

+A check using the Playwright Test Runner will currently run around 30-50% longer than a regular Playwright check.
+This is caused by the additional assets of traces and videos.
+We are aware of this and are investigating solutions.

+If this is significantly degrading the performance of your check, we recommend to divide longer tests into multiple checks.